NuGet/docs.microsoft.com-nuget/docs/what-is-nuget.md

 Put simply, a NuGet package is a single ZIP file with the `.nupkg` extension that contains compiled code (DLLs), other files related to that code, and a descriptive manifest that includes information like the package's version number.
 Developers with code to share create packages and publish them to a public or private host.
 Package consumers obtain those packages from suitable hosts, add them to their projects, and then call a package's functionality in their project code.
 NuGet itself then handles all of the intermediate details.

 Because NuGet supports private hosts alongside the public nuget.org host, you can use NuGet packages to share code that's exclusive to an organization or a work group.
 You can also use NuGet packages as a convenient way to factor your own code for use in nothing but your own projects.
-In short, a NuGet package is a shareable unit of code, but does not require nor imply any particular means of sharing.
+In short, a NuGet package is a shareable unit of code, but does not require nor imply any particular scope of sharing.

 ## The flow of packages between creators, hosts, and consumers